asoe72/doc-hrscript/book.md

 ---
 {% hint style="info" %}

-* The role of robot language "online" is that robot move toward desired joint angle command from "enet" through UDP communication.
+* The role of robot language "online.Traject()" is that robot move toward desired joint angle command from "enet" through communication.

 {% endhint %}
 # 5.15 convcrd